cochranfilms/cochran-job-listings/PHASE_FIXES.md

 - Growth encouragement section with supportive messaging
 - Improved empty state with information cards and encouragement

+## Phase 9 Fix - Payment Method Update Conflict Resolution
+**Issue**: Payment method updates in user-portal.html fail with GitHub 409 conflict errors when users.json has been modified since last fetch.

+**Error**: `Failed to update users.json on GitHub: 409 - {"error":"users.json does not match efcd564420c59d85fb368e9f33275a6a84ef9b39"}`

+**Root Cause**: The SHA used for GitHub updates becomes outdated when the file is modified by other processes, causing conflicts.

+**Fix**: Implement retry mechanism with fresh SHA fetching and better error handling:
+- Added retry logic with up to 3 attempts
+- Fetch fresh SHA before each update attempt
+- Specific error handling for 409 conflicts
+- Enhanced user feedback with specific error messages
+- Graceful fallback to local storage when GitHub update fails

 ## Implementation Status

 ### Category: Authentication & User Portal Issues